Motivic cohomology of equicharacteristic schemes: Recollections of other cohomologies

+In light of Theorem \ref{thm:cdh}(2), there is an induced counit comparison map of presheaves of $\bb E_\infty$-algebras in complexes on qcqs $\bb F$-schemes, and with Bachmannn we prove that \eqref{eqn_cdh_vs_A1} is an equivalence.\footnote{In fact, this follows from parts of Theorem \ref{thm:cdh}: rationally from part (8) and with finite coefficients from parts (4) and (5).
+But this totally misrepresents the order of logic in \cite{BachmannElmantoMorrow}.} Similarly, each step of the $\bb A^1$-motivic filtration $\Fil^j_\bb A\KH$ can be recovered by restricting it to smooth $\bb F$-schemes, left Kan extending to qcqs $\bb F$-schemes, and then cdh sheafifying.
+We will summarise these results by simply saying that each $\bb Z(j)^\bb A$ and $\Fil^j_{\bb A}\KH$ are {\em cdh-locally left Kan extended} from smooth $\bb F$-schemes.
+These cdh-local descriptions of $\bb A^1$-motivic cohomology and the $\bb A^1$-motivic filtration will be absolutely crucial to the construction of non-$\bb A^1$-invariant motivic cohomology in this paper.

+\begin{remark}[Definition of $\bb Z(j)^\bb A$] For the purposes of the present article, and in light of the previous paragraph, the reader is welcome to define $\bb Z(\star)^\bb A$ to be $\bb Z(\star)^\sub{cdh}$, or rather replace every occurrence of the former by the latter, so that the equivalence \eqref{eqn_cdh_vs_A1} becomes a tautology.
+All that will be lost is the relation to motivic homotopy theory.
+That is even the point of view we adopted in the first version of this article.
+But, upon further reflection, we feel that the fact that the equivalent cohomologies $\bb Z(\star)^\bb A$ and $\bb Z(\star)^\sub{cdh}$ appear to be the correct theory of $\bb A^1$-invariant motivic cohomology should be reflected in the notation, and that $\bb Z(\star)^\sub{cdh}$ should rather be viewed (at least a priori) as an auxiliary invariant.

-For a qcqs scheme $X$ let $\SH(X)$ denote its $\infty$-category of motivic spectra, as introduced by Morel and Voevodsky \cite{Voevodsky1998}; for a modern approach see \cite{Robalo2015} \cite[\S4]{BachmannHoyois2021}.
-Examples of such motivic spectra include the unit object (or motivic sphere) $\pmb 1_X$, the motivic spectrum $\KGL_X$ representing homotopy invariant $K$-theory of smooth $X$-schemes, and a motivic Eilenberg--Maclane spectrum $\H \bb Z_X$ constructed by Spitzweck \cite{Spitzweck2018}.
+Nevertheless, here is the true definition of $\bb A^1$-motivic cohomology via motivic homotopy theory.
+For any qcqs scheme $X$ let $\SH(X)$ denote its $\infty$-category of motivic spectra, as introduced by Morel and Voevodsky \cite{Voevodsky1998}; for a modern approach see \cite{Robalo2015} \cite[\S4]{BachmannHoyois2021}.
+Examples of such motivic spectra include the unit object (or motivic sphere) $1_X$, the motivic spectrum $\KGL_X$ representing homotopy invariant $K$-theory of smooth $X$-schemes, and a motivic Eilenberg--Maclane spectrum $\H \bb Z_X$ constructed by Spitzweck \cite{Spitzweck2018}.
+Any motivic spectrum $E\in \SH(X)$ may be equipped with a functorial {\em slice filtration} in $\SH(X)$, whose graded pieces are denoted by $s^j E:=\mathrm{cofib}(\mathrm \Fil_\sub{slice}^{j+1}E\to \mathrm \Fil_\sub{slice}^j E)$.
+The slice filtration on $\KGL_X$ induces a natural, multiplicative, complete $\bb N$-indexed filtration $\Fil^\star_\bb A\KH(X)$, which we tend to call the {\em $\bb A^1$-motivic filtration}, and we define the {\em $\bb A^1$-motivic cohomology} as the shifts of its graded pieces: In the case of a smooth algebraic variety $X$ over a field $k$, this recovers the classical motivic cohomology of \S\ref{ss_classical} because the pullback functor $\SH(k)\to\SH(X)$ commutes with the slice filtration \cite[Remark 3.41]{BachmannElmantoMorrow}